symphonycms/symphonycms/README.markdown

 3. Go to `http://yoursite.com/update.php` to complete the update process.

-4. Celebrate by shaving your friend's head for charity!
+4. Call a friend and brag that your copy of Symphony is newer than theirs.

 ## Installing Symphony